Nat1405/charming-c-code/README.md

 # charming-c-code

-C code useful for sophomore STEM majors.
+C and C++ Projects

-Some C codes for first and second year science and engineering majors.
-Command line utilities for calculating common quantitities.
+Some of my C/C++ work.
+Includes Sudoku and puzzle solvers.